-Remember, it’s totally normal to feel stressed or anxious at this time.
-If you find that you are struggling (especially if you are having a constant low mood or your anxiety is getting on top of you), please reach out for support.
-There are always people and services available to help you.
-It’s important to remember you are not alone during these times.
+While it’s totally normal to feel stressed or anxious at this time, if you find that you are struggling (especially if you are feeling down all the time or your anxiety is getting on top of you), please reach out for support.
+It’s a tough time and talking to someone can really help, there are lots of support options available:

 If you feel unsafe in your home reach out to someone or visit this website to find the right organisation.
 In an emergency call 111.